dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 ## Inflation

-> the quantity theory of money implies that inflation occurs when the growth rate of money supply exceeds the growth rate in real GDP.
+> ... the _quantity theory of money_ implies that inflation occurs when the growth rate of _money supply_ exceeds the growth rate in _real GDP_.
 This is the implication of the last equation that we derived: the inflation equation.
 >
 > ...
 >